zhenzhu-spec/FinalProject/README.md

 - Highlight the most common restaurant types
 - Visualize regional rating patterns using heatmaps

+## Data Source

+This project uses the [Yelp Open Dataset](https://www.yelp.com/dataset), provided by Yelp as part of their Academic Dataset program.

+The dataset primarily contains business, review, and user data from cities in the United States (e.g., Phoenix, Las Vegas, Charlotte).
+A few entries may also come from Canada (e.g., Toronto) or the United Kingdom (e.g., Edinburgh), but these are limited and may vary by dataset version.

+All data is for academic research purposes only and complies with Yelp's data sharing policy.

 ## Files in This Repository

 | File                                      | Description                              |